Cliff Hite: Teaching career

 Hite graduated in Findlay, Ohio from Findlay High School in 1972, and obtained his B.S. degree from the University of Kentucky in 1977 in Secondary Studies with an emphasis in social studies.

 Upon graduating from UK, Hite served in four school districts as teacher.
 From 1977 to 1980, Hite taught in Danville, Kentucky at Danville High School.
 In 1980, Hite returned to Findlay for the first of three years as a teacher at Findlay High School.
 Hite spent 1983 to 1996 teaching at Bryan High School in Bryan, Ohio.
 In 1996, Hite returned to Findlay High School where he remained until 2006 when he was elected to the Ohio House of Representatives.

-The decisions which probably garnered Hite the most national attention during his coaching tenure were those surrounding Ben Roethlisberger, now the starting quarterback for the Pittsburgh Steelers.
+The decisions which probably garnered Hite the most national attention during his coaching tenure were those surrounding Ben Roethlisberger, the former starting quarterback for the Pittsburgh Steelers.
 Roethlisberger did not play quarterback until his senior year of 1999-2000, giving way to Cliff Hite's son, Ryan Hite.
 Roethslisberger played college quarterback at Division I Miami University in Oxford, Ohio.
 Roethlisberger holds every major passing record at the school and a number of passing records in the Mid-American Conference, although he only played for three years.
 Ryan Hite played college wide receiver at Division III Denison University.